-- Renewables and energy storage technologies are generally mature, available, and quickly decreasing in cost (2015-20).14 The transformation of the electricity sector could be accelerated with scaled-up deployment of renewables and energy storage,15 along with targeted and scaled-up efforts to enhance energy efficiency. - While appropriate renewable energy technologies will be highly context-specific, the costs of certain technologies (e.g., solar, wind) have declined over the last decade, making them price competitive with fossil fuel-based electricity generation in many geographies.16 Deployment of these technologies will become increasingly feasible over time.17
+- Renewables and energy storage technologies are generally mature, available, and quickly decreasing in cost (2015-20).16 The transformation of the electricity sector could be accelerated with scaled-up deployment of renewables and energy storage,17 along with targeted and scaled-up efforts to enhance energy efficiency. - While appropriate renewable energy technologies will be highly context-specific, the costs of certain technologies (e.g., solar, wind) have declined over the last decade, making them price competitive with fossil fuel-based electricity generation in many geographies.18 Deployment of these technologies will become increasingly feasible over time.19

-- The Clean Power Breakthrough aims for solar and wind to make up at least 40 percent-and all renewables to make up at least 60 percent-of global electricity generation by 2030.18 - Various initiatives aim to mobilize finance for electricity sector transition, including Just Energy Transition Partnerships and the recently announced Energy Transition Accelerator. - SEforALL works in partnership with the United Nations to drive the achievement of SDG7, expanding access to energy, increasing the share of renewable energy in the global energy mix, and doubling the rate of improvement in energy efficiency.19 - Powering Past Coal Alliance, launched at COP23, is a coalition of 48 national governments, 48 subnational governments, and 71 global organizations "working to advance the transition from unabated coal power generation to clean energy."
+- The Clean Power Breakthrough aims for solar and wind to make up at least 40 percent-and all renewables to make up at least 60 percent-of global electricity generation by 2030.20 - Various initiatives aim to mobilize finance for electricity sector transition, including Just Energy Transition Partnerships and the Energy Transition Accelerator. - SEforALL works in partnership with the United Nations to drive the achievement of SDG7, expanding access to energy, increasing the share of renewable energy in the global energy mix, and doubling the rate of improvement in energy efficiency.21 - Powering Past Coal Alliance, launched at COP23, is a coalition of 48 national governments, 48 subnational governments, and 71 global organizations "working to advance the transition from unabated coal power generation to clean energy."22

-- Regulatory hurdles, high upfront capital costs, the amount of land required, and the need for public acceptance. - Lack of accessible support for electricity sector transition in developing countries. - Negative social impacts of plant shutdowns, such as the loss of jobs and livelihoods. - The need for large-scale deployment of wind and solar resources to be complemented by clean firm power (i.e., clean power sources that can be dispatched as needed), energy storage, and expanded transmission infrastructure, given due to their variability and location.
+- Regulatory hurdles, high upfront capital costs, the amount of land required, and the need for public acceptance. - Lack of accessible support for electricity sector transition in developing countries. - Negative social impacts of plant shutdowns, such as the loss of jobs and livelihoods.